 FAQ by Those Considering Homeschooling as a Single Parent

-- Can a single mom homeschool?
+- Can a single mom or dad homeschool?

 I’m living proof that it can be done, but if you don’t want to take my word for it, do some web research.
 You’ll find hundreds upon hundreds of articles, blog posts, infographics, and even whole websites written by families who are successfully homeschooling in a single-parent household!